 Finally, remember that even at 13 or 14, your offspring views themselves as a chronologically challenged young adult, not a child.
 We parents often fall into the trap of seeing our children as a few years younger than they really are, but respect their views and opinions, ask their advice, and you might just find that you’re nurturing a strong, effective parent/teenager relationship that’ll be the envy of their friends.

 Need some tools to learn how to do that?
 The State of Colorado has ya covered with its terrific Forward Together site.
 Check out all the many resources at Parents.ForwardTogetherCO.com.
+I’ve written about How to Talk With Your Young Adult Children, if you want to read my thoughts on that difficult and related subject.
 And don’t forget to explore my own parenting blog here at GoFatherhood too; I’ve been writing about my parenting journey since my kids were born.

 Disclosure: This post was created as part of a paid partnership with Forward Together.
 Learn more about the project here.